plankobostjan/fileCleaner/README.md

 <b>Options</b>

   -d, --set-defaults =>
-          Creates a file with preditermined file endigs.
+          Creates a file (defaults.txt) with preditermined file endigs.

   -l, --list-endings =>
           Lists all endings, that are currently saved in endings file (defaults.txt).